Board of Directors

 “Working in India has given me first-hand exposure to the economic and social value of community-driven, asset-based community development programs.
 The tenacity that Bahiyyah and the rest of the team brings to their work is truly an inspiration for the rest of the board (myself included), and makes me excited to work with the rest of the board in support of the Institute’s mission.”

-Jacinta Mathis is the Vice-Chair of the Board at Polis Institute.
+Jacinta Mathis is dedicated Board at Polis Institute.
 She is also an attorney and counselor at law with the Mathis Law Group.
 She received her B.A. from Clark College and received her J.D. from Florida State University College of Law.
 She has had over thirty years of experience practicing personal injury and general practice law.
 Jacinta is dedicated to helping Polis Institute make positive impacts in Orlando communities.